AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/stream-views/stream-views-concept.md

 # Stream views

-A stream view is essentially a logical overlay that enables you to view streaming data in a way that is most useful to you.
-While you cannot actually change the properties of types themselves, stream views enable you to create a view of a selected stream that appears as if you had changed the type on which it is based.
+A stream view is a logical overlay that enables you to customize your view of streaming data in a way that is most useful to you.
+While you cannot change the properties of types, stream views enable you to create a view of a selected stream that appears as if you had changed the type on which it is based.
 You create a stream view by choosing a source and target type, and then creating a set of mappings between the properties of the two types.

 A stream view serves as a mapping between the true underlying type and the type in the stream view, enabling you to in effect remove, rename, or add properties on your original stream data.
 Using a stream view on data retrieval affects only the data retrieved, and does not alter the original source data.